 When I was twelve I went with my family to Australia and we visited the Great Barrier Reef.
 I have always like ‘adrenaline sports’ and when I had to opportunity to do a Discover Scuba Dive on the Great Barrier Reef there was not a chance that I was going to pass the opportunity up.
 No one else in my family would join me so on my own I joined a group.
 We were given an introduction on the basics of scuba diving and went off into the water with the instructor.
 As soon as I took my first breath underwater I was captivated.
 When the trip was over I would not stop bugging my mom until she let me sign up to do my Open Water Certificate.

-When I was young I didn’t get the opportunity to dive much but during the last couple of years I have made up for lost time.
-I am now a certified Dive Master, have completed over 100 dives in the past two years all around the world, and I want all of my upcoming vacations to involve diving.
-What is it about diving you may ponder to yourself.
+When I was young I didn't get the opportunity to dive much but during the last couple of years I have made up for lost time.
+I am now a certified Divemaster, have completed over 100 dives in the past two years all around the world, and I want all of my upcoming vacations to involve diving.
+What is it about diving you may wonder.
 I love being underwater.
-When I am underwater I do not have a million thoughts rushing through my head, and the constant noise of daily life is replaced with my bubbles and the noises of the ocean.
-I love the biodiversity the water holds the hard and soft corals, fishes, marine reptiles, marine mammals, whales, dolphins, rays, crustaceans, and I love sharks.
+When I am underwater I do not have a million thoughts rushing through my head, and the constant noise of daily live is replaced with my breath and the noises of the ocean.
+I love the biodiversity the water holds.
+The hard and soft corals, fishes, marine reptiles, whales, dolphins, rays, crustaceans, and I love sharks.
 I love their beauty, curiosity, mannerisms, and personalities.
 My love for scuba diving has also transferred into a love for the environment.
-Recycling, eating responsibly and sustainably, using household and beauty products that won’t harm the environment.
+Recycling, eating responsibly and sustainably, using household and beauty products that won't harm the environment.

 I know most people reading this are probably thinking something along the lines of “But the ocean is so big and scary,” or “Sharks!
 You like SHARKS?” or “Another environmental worrier here to spout off their beliefs,” and yes all of those things are true about me.
 However, my point is as many readers were thinking that I was smiling from ear to ear, my eyes were twinkling, all I wanted to do was watch videos like this one and plan my next vacation.